CETONI-Software/cetoni_service_guide/QmixElements_Software.rst

 Export Project
 --------------

-Currently QmixElements does not support the automatic export of complete projects.
+Currently CETONI Elements does not support the automatic export of complete projects.
 If you need to send a complete project including all settings to the CETONI support, you need to execute the following steps.